jansony1/voice_matching_test/README.md

 8. Bedrock Inference: The transcribed text is processed using AWS Bedrock for inference.
 9. Display Results: The system displays the results of the transcription and inference.

-This workflow covers the main functionalities of the VoiceSync system, including IAM Role-based authentication, flexible audio input methods, audio transcription, AI-based inference, and result presentation.
+This workflow covers the main functionalities of the VoiceSync system, including IAM Role-based authentication using IMDSv2, flexible audio input methods, audio transcription, AI-based inference, and result presentation.

 ## IAM Role Setup